There are four different volley links that all serve a different purpose:

 2) Click the blue “Copy” button to copy the invite link

-If you want to talk to someone who isn't a member of your work team, you should invite them to a conversation.
+If you want to talk to someone who isn't a member of your team, you should invite them to a conversation.
 Simply record a volley in a new conversation, copy the conversation invite link, and send the link to them.

 To invite someone to an individual conversation, follow the steps below:

 1) Go to “My Network” (Volley logo in the top left corner), then click the plus button next to the Conversations section

 2) After clicking the plus button, you have two options: 1) copy the invite link to send to someone later (via email, text, DM, etc.), or 2) choose someone to talk to from the list that populates.
 After choosing one of those two options, click "Start recording"

 3) Pick a volley type from the bottom part of the screen and send a volley to start the conversation